How to watch today's Texans vs Browns NFL Wild Card game: Livestream, TV coverage, kickoff time & radio station | Goal.com US

 - Local

-- Broadcast Crew: Marc Vandermeer (play-by-play), Andre Ware (color), John Harris (sideline)
+- Missouri, Kansas, Arkansas, Nebraska, South Dakota, Texas, Oklahoma, New Mexico, Texas, Kentucky, illinois, Louisiana, Colorado: Chiefs Radio Network- WDAF (106.5 FM) and KCSP (610 AM) - Flagship Station

-- Cleveland, Canton, Celina, Akron, Columbus, Dayton, Dover, Geneva, Erie, Wooster: Browns Radio Network- 92.3 The Fan, 98.5 WNCX, 850 ESPN Cleveland Flagship Stations
+- Broadcast Crew: Mitch Holthus (play-by-play), Danan Hughes (color), Josh Klingler (sideline reporter)

-- Broadcast Crew: Jim Donovan (play-by-play), Nathan Zegura (color) and Je'Rod Cherry Wayne Larrivee (sideline reporter)
+- Broadcast Crew: Enrique Morales (play-by-play), Oscar Monterroso (color), Hannah Bassham (sideline reporter)

 |Players